thautwarm/vscode-unitypython/README.md

 ## Usage

-1. Activate your preferred Python environment (Python >= 3.8 is a must, Python 3.10 is better), and do `pip install unitypython --upgrade`
+1. Activate your preferred Python environment (Python >= 3.8 is a must, Python 3.10 is better), and do `pip install upycc --upgrade`
 2. Install `vscode-unitypython` extension, and create a `.unitypython.json` in your workspace.
 3. (for Unity users who wants to *hot reload* UnityPython) Copy `Assets/FileWatcher.cs` and `Assets/PythonHotReloader.cs` to your Unity project's `Assets` folder, and attach these two components to a top-level empty game object.